lammps/lammps/doc/src/Howto_triclinic.rst

 and thermodynamic data (e.g. pressure tensor) in a general triclinic format.

-However, internally, LAMMPS only uses restricted triclinic simulation boxes.
+However internally, LAMMPS only uses restricted triclinic simulation boxes.
 This is for parallel efficiency and to formulate partitioning of the simulation box across processors, neighbor list building, and inter-processor communication of per-atom data with methods similar to